alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 - `^`: the first step took us from 'Todos' to 'Project', so we take another step up.
 - `.'Users'`: now that we've arrived at the root of the model, we can simply point to the 'Users' collection.

+If you would like to check your addition, build the project again.
+And if all is well, just deploy it to see how it works in practice.

 ## Next steps